nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/John Cena e/johnCena@yahoo.com` Edits the name and email address of the 1st scholarship application to be `John Cena` and `johnCena@yahoo.com` respectively.

-*  `edit 2 n/Samuel Cheong t/` Edits the name of the 2nd person to be `Samuel Cheong` and clears all existing tags.
+*  `edit 2 n/Samuel Cheong t/` Edits the name of the 2nd applicant to be `Samuel Cheong` and clears all existing tags.

 ### Locating application status by name : `find`